 There are many speculations about the origin of the name for Wartburg Castle.
-Some claim that it is derived from a German word ‘Warte’, which means watchtower.
-It could also be that the name of the castle is a word play of a German word Berg that means mountain or Burg that means fortress.
+Some claim that it is derived from the German word ‘Warte’, which means watchtower.
+It could also be that the name of the castle is a wordplay of a German word Berg that means mountain or Burg which means fortress.
 Wartburg Castle has also earned the reputation of being the most German out of all castles in Germany.

 For many centuries, the castle fell into ruins and disuse.
-An extensive reconstruction was started in the mid-1950s to restore its Romanesque style.
+Extensive reconstruction was started in the mid-1950s to restore its Romanesque style.
 There is also a museum on the castle ground that exhibits art treasures, medieval musical instruments, silverware, and tapestries.

 Tips for Visiting

-Below are important information about Wartburg Castle you need to know during your visit:
+Below is important information about Wartburg Castle you need to know during your visit:

 - To visit the Wartburg Castle, you must endure a long climb uphill.
 Children are allowed to ride donkeys up the hill.

-- From the Wartburg Castle, you can enjoy amazing views of the Thurigian forest landscape.
+- From the Wartburg Castle, you can enjoy amazing views of the Thuringian forest landscape.
 Don’t forget to enjoy this view!

 - It is free to roam and explore the castle grounds.
 This is a great view to examine the architecture up-close.

 - There are guided tours inside the castle.
 It costs 9 Euros for adults and these guided tours are in English.
-The museum is also open for visitors.
+The museum is also open to visitors.
 It costs 5 Euros.

-- Some of the highlights inside the castle include Martin Luther’s study, Residence of the Counts, Elizabeth’s Boudoir, Landgrave’s Hall, Troubdours’ Hall, and the Banquet Hall.
+- Some of the highlights inside the castle include Martin Luther’s study, Residence of the Counts, Elizabeth’s Boudoir, Landgrave’s Hall, Troubadours’ Hall, and the Banquet Hall.